BattletechModders/ModTek/Readme.md

 If a DLL is supplied with your mod, in order to be loaded and run, it will need to have a path and file name given.
 Optionally, you can specify an entry point, which defaults to calling all `public static Init(void)` on all classes in your assembly.
 Some parameters are supported coming into your entry point.

 The "Manifest" entry here is of particular note, as this will load files into the `VersionManifest` at load.
 By default, ModTek assumes that files in `\MyModDirectory\StreamingAssets\` are mirrors of base game files in contained in `\BattleTech_Data\StreamingAssets\` and will load those files without needing to be told about them.
-There are other implicit directories like `\MyModDirectory\MechDefs`, a list of which can be found in, you guessed it, [the in-depth guide to the `mod.json` format](https://github.com/Mpstark/ModTek/wiki/The-mod.json-format).

 ## Merging JSON